Quantum field theory over F_q

 Finally (if necessary), try to use Prop.\ \ref{prop1} (3) to modify a polynomial in such a way that it becomes linear in (at least) one variable.
 If successful continue with the previous steps. \end{method} In most cases (depending on the chosen sequence of variables) graphs with up to 14 edges reduce completely and the above method provides a polynomial in $q$.
 Occasionally one may have to stop the algorithm because it becomes too time-consuming.
 This depends on Maple's ability to factorize polynomials and to handle large expressions.

-But working over finite fields we do not have to quit where the algorithm stops: We can still count for small $q$.
+Working over finite fields we do not have to quit where the algorithm stops: We can still count for small $q$.
 A side effect of the algorithm is that it eliminates many variables completely before it stops.
 This makes counting significantly faster.
-If $\bar N$ is a polynomial, by Eq.\ (\ref{13c}) we have to determine the coefficients $c_2,c_3,\ldots,c_{n-3}$.
+If $\bar N$ is a polynomial, by Eqs.\ (\ref{13c}), (\ref{13d}) we have to determine the coefficients $c_2,c_3,\ldots,c_{n-3}$.
 We can do this for $n=14$ edges by considering all prime powers $q\leq16$.
 By Lemma\ \ref{lem3} the coefficients have to be integers.
-Conversely, if interpolation does not provide integer coefficients we know that $\bar N$ can not be a polynomial in $q$.
+Conversely, if interpolation does not provide integer coefficients we know that $\bar N$ cannot be a polynomial in $q$.
 For graphs with 14 edges this is a time consuming though possible method even if hardly any variables were eliminated.
-D. Doryn used a similar method to prove (independently) that one of the graphs obtained from deleting a vertex from Fig.\ 1(a) is a counter-example to Kontsevich's conjecture \cite{DORY}.
+D. Doryn used a similar method to prove (independently) that one of the graphs obtained from deleting a vertex from Fig.\ 1(a) is a counter-example to Kontsevich's conjecture \cite{DORY1}.